feedzai/pdb/README.md

 - Defines a reference to a given column.
 ```

-This is usefull but not very interesting.
+This is useful but not very interesting.
 We should proceed by filtering the results with some condition of our choice.

 ```java